thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 ## Introduction

-The goal of this tutorial is to showcase the fundamental usage of the ThingsBoard MQTT Broker.
+The goal of this tutorial is to showcase the fundamental usage of TBMQ.
 Through this tutorial, you will gain knowledge and proficiency in the following areas:

 * Establishing connections between MQTT clients and the broker.